okta/samples-js-angular-1/README.md

 To run this sample:

-1. Clone this repository and navigate to the new directory
+1. Clone this repository and navigate to the new directory.

     ```bash
     $ git clone git@github.com:okta/samples-js-angular-1.git && cd samples-js-angular-1
     ```

-2. Install the required dependencies
+2. Install the required dependencies.

     ```bash
     [samples-js-angular-1]$ npm install